-The Dreamt Land – A Review
+The Dreamt Land – Book Review

 If you are serious about conserving water in California, a full understanding of where water comes from and how water is used is mandatory.
 This book gives readers an insider’s view of what goes on in the complicated world of California water.
 Mark Arax, who comes from a family of Central Valley farmers, covers water from the view of almond growers, wheat ranchers, fruit farmers, citizens, and today’s Big Ag.
 Readers come away with a solid understanding of the many varied points of view on water.